Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 “They have to learn to answer the great unspoken constant question asked by the target audience, ‘But what about ME?’

-“Don’t brag about the cool nifty technical stuff your solution does, nobody cares.
-Tell them how it will make their lives easier, make them more money, let them spend less money, give them more time, reduce the amount they have to learn,” explains Lilly.
+“Focus on how your solution benefits users rather than its technical features.
+Tell them how it will make their lives easier, increase their revenue, and reduce their costs, give them more time, reduce the amount they have to learn,” explains Lilly.

 2. Learn from the experts